Moo-Ack-Productions/MCprep/README.md

 **Mob Spawner (new!)**
 - **Purpose:**
-- **Step 0:** Make sure the mob spawner path is a directory with valid blend files setup for linkining (addon preferences > MCprep).
-By default, this path will already be setup and valid pointing to the included rigs with this release, as defined in the credits section above
+- **Step 0:** By default this is already done for you; make sure the mob spawner path is a directory with valid blend files setup for linkining (addon preferences > MCprep).
+When installed, this path will already be setup and valid pointing to the included rigs with this release, as defined in the credits section above.
+This rigs are place in the addon's local directory provided by blender and will not be placed anywhere else on the user's machine.
 - **Step 1:** Either press the "mob spawner" button in the MCprep panel, or go to the shift-a menu: armature > mob spawner > [mob name] to instantly append or link in a rig.
 - **Step 2:** Check the redo last menu for additional settings, such as relocation of the rig, library linking, and even changing which rig to spawn.
 These are the following options:
   - mcmob_type: Change the mob spawned, e.g. from a creeper to a wolf
   - Relocation: Change where the spawned rig appears.
-  - Library Link mob:
     - Cursor (default): Place the rig at the cursor's location
     - Origin: Move the rig to the origin
     - Offset root: Move the rig to the origin, but offset the root bone to the cursor's location (note: doesn't work with all rigs correctly right now, will be improved in the future)
+  - Library Link mob: If disbaled, the group is appended (the groups is not kept so it can be appended multiple tiems), if enabled, the rig will be linked in and armatures auto-proxied.
+    - Be careful!
+If the blend file moves, the libraries will likely get broken unless a custom rigs folder is used with a local-relative path.
   - Clear pose: clear to pose to rest.
 If false, the initial pose will be that found in the rig's source blend file.
+Note: some rigs have animations already setup, clear pose in the future will also automatically clear an action and remove the pre-aniamted figures.

 *Meshswap Options*
 ![Meshswap options](/visuals/spawnOptions.png?raw=true)